tapmeppework/proprietyon/README.md

 # Proprietyon

 ## Introduction
-The environment is used to build the website of company: t@pm3pp3 w0rk.
+This environment is used to build the website of company: t@pm3pp3 w0rk.
 The result can be seen here: https://tapmeppe.work .
 The hot-reload is inspired by [vite](https://vite.dev/) and implemented thanks to [BrowserSync](https://browsersync.io/).